devee8/soc-lore/events/a-fighting-night.md

 ### Interval VI: Guardian of Stars

-The MC fights Calamaties using Goli's Move Again and Steal ability.
+The MC fights Calamities using Goli's Move Again and Steal ability.

+### Interval VII: Calamity Training Camp

+The MC is in the jail map again.
+Homa set up the map as a nother training scenario.
+MC must defeat the Calamities by destroying the monuments.
+MC uses Charging Attack to defeat the Calamities.

+### Interval VIII: Seize the Initiative

+Maitha and MC encounter Calamities that are too tough to handle.
+They need to escape through a building on the other side of the map.
+Shahin gives MC the Haste and Push/Pull abilities to help Maitha get to the exit point.